 3.7 Biochemical Quality

-The biochemical composition of chilli fruits under T7 treatment demonstrated significant improvements (p < 0.05), enhancing both nutritional value and sensory appeal key factors in meeting consumer expectations.
+The biochemical composition of chilli fruits under T7 treatment demonstrated significant improvements (p < 0.05), enhancing both nutritional value and sensory appeal, key factors in meeting consumer expectations.
 Ascorbic acid content, an essential antioxidant linked to health benefits such as immune support, increased by 8.5%, from 133.13 mg/100g in T1 to 144.48 mg/100g in T7.
 Concurrently, total soluble solids (TSS), which govern sweetness and flavor, rose by 26.9%, from 3.87 °Brix to 4.91 °Brix.
 These enhancements align with market trends favoring produce that offers superior taste and nutritional benefits (Kiranmayi et al., 2014).
 The increase in ascorbic acid positions chilli as a valuable functional food, while the elevated TSS enhances its versatility in culinary applications, from fresh consumption to processed products.
 These biochemical improvements are consistent with the metabolic optimization induced by biostimulants like SVM-Gold, which enhance nutrient assimilation and resource allocation within the plant (Carillo, 2025).
 Such outcomes not only cater to consumer preferences for high-quality produce but also underscore the role of organic fertilizers in producing healthier, more flavourful crops without compromising environmental sustainability.

 3.8 Economic Analysis